United States: an investigation in Georgia on the 2020 election could be fatal to Trump

 “Legal risk”

 Fani Willis has already managed to collect testimonies from personalities from the close circle of the former real estate magnate, in particular from his ex-personal lawyer Rudy Giuliani, who is himself the subject of a criminal investigation.
-A judge has also demanded that Republican Governor of Georgia Brian Kemp, lambasted by Donald Trump for having certified Joe Biden’s victory in the presidential election, testify in turn after the November 2022 legislative elections.
+A judge has also demanded that Republican Governor of Georgia Brian Kemp, lambasted by Donald Trump for having certified Joe Biden’s victory in the presidential election, testify in turn following the November 2022 legislative elections.

 Brad Raffensperger and Georgia Attorney General Chris Carr, who was also the subject of pressure from the ex-president, have already been heard by the grand jury.
 Donald Trump’s former chief of staff, Mark Meadows, is himself in the crosshairs of justice, as is Republican Senator Lindsey Graham, a close ally of the former president, accused of having suggested not to take into account counts mail-in ballots in Georgia, which he denies.

-“The fact that Fani Willis is seeking testimony from others close to Donald Trump, including Mark Meadows, shows the seriousness of this investigation, and how worried Trump should be about the risk of prosecution,” tweeted Noah Bookbinder, chairman of the group. anti-corruption Citizens for Responsibility and Ethics in Washington.
+“The fact that Fani Willis is seeking testimony from others close to Donald Trump, including Mark Meadows, shows the seriousness of this investigation, and how worried Trump should be regarding the risk of prosecution,” tweeted Noah Bookbinder, chairman of the group. anti-corruption Citizens for Responsibility and Ethics in Washington.

 A list of prominent witnesses does not guarantee that the prosecution will have a solid foundation, however, nuance Kevin O’Brien, lawyer and former federal prosecutor in New York.